The strong amalgamation property into union: More examples and counterexamples.

 We show that the corresponding statement is not true when SAPU is weakened to APU.
 Let $T$ be the following theory in a language with two unary predicates $U$, $V$ and a unary function $f$.
 The theory $T$ asserts that \begin{enumerate} \item there is at most one element $x$ such that $V(x)$, and \item for every $n \in \mathbb N$, if $V(x)$, then the elements $x, f(x), \dots, f^n(x)$ are pairwise distinct and do not lie in $U$. \end{enumerate}

 Arguing as in Observation \ref{obs}(c) we get that $T$ has APU, since, once there is some element $c$ such that $V(c)$, the theory describes completely the set $\{c, f(c), \dots, f^n(c), \dots\}$ and tells nothing about all the other potential elements, except that $V$ never holds there.
+In more detail, if $V(c)$, for some $c \in C$, then we have an amalgamating structure on $A \cup B$, as usual.
+This is the case also when $V(a)$, for some $a \in A$, but not $V(b)$, for every $b \in B$, and conversely.
+Similarly, we can amalgamate on the union when not $V(x)$, for $x \in A \cup B$.

-On the other hand, SAP fails, since if in $\mathbf C$ there is no element $x$ such that $V(x)$ but such elements exist in $\mathbf A$ and $\mathbf B$, then they should be identified.
+On the other hand, SAP fails, since if in $\mathbf C$ there is no element $x$ such that $V(x)$ but such elements exist both in $\mathbf A$ and $\mathbf B$, then they should be identified.
+We still retain APU, since if $V(a)$ and $V(b)$, for some $a \in A$ and $b \in B$, then we get an amalgamating structure by identifying $a$ with $b$, $f(a)$ with $f(b)$,\dots, with no further identification on $\mathbf D$.
+The identification can be made coherently because of clause (2).

 Let $T' = T \cup \{ \sigma \} $, where $\sigma$ says that $f$ is bijective.
 Then $T'$ has not AP.
 Indeed, let $C= \{ c \} $ with $f(c)=c$, not $U(c)$ and not $V(c)$.
 Extend $\mathbf C$ to models $\mathbf A$ and $\mathbf B$ by adding in each case a copy of $\mathbb Z $, with $f(z)=z+1$, for $z \in \mathbb Z$, and $V(1)$, in both cases, but with $U(0)$ in $\mathbf A$ and not $U(0)$ in $\mathbf B$.
-By (1) the two copies of $1$ should be identified, in any amalgamating structure, hence, if $f$ is injective, then the two copies of $0$ should be identified, but this is impossible because of $U$. \end{example}
+By (1) the two copies of $1$ should be identified in any amalgamating structure, hence, if $f$ is injective, then the two copies of $0$ should be identified, but this is impossible because of $U$. \end{example}